malko/l.js/README.md

 # l.js is another simple/tiny javascript/css loader

 ## features
+- compatible with all ECMASCRIPT 5.1 browsers (Warning for old users this is a breaking change on supporting long time deprecated browsers)
 - parallel script / css loading
 - callback after script loading (css support callback too but are executed imediately)
-- tiny only 2.1ko uglifyed, less than 1ko gziped (at least for latest revision)
+- tiny only 2ko uglifyed, less than 1.1ko gziped (at least for latest revision)
 - may load in order to preserve dependencies
 - support aliases for simpler calling
 - on demand loading
 - only one script tag required
-- clear syntax
+- clear syntax (to use not in the source code :) )
 - successive load of same file will load it once but execute all callbacks associated
 - can dumbly check already inserted tags at load time
 - may use a fallback url on error (only for js files and with error events compatible browsers)
+- may register error handlers (only for js files and with error events compatible browsers)

 ## examples